-Russia-Ukraine war: Africa 'taken hostage' by invasion, Zelenskyy says
+Russia-Ukraine war: Africa 'taken hostage' by invasion

-"Africa is actually taken hostage" in Russia's invasion of Ukraine amid catastrophically rising food prices, Ukrainian President Volodymyr Zelenskyy told the African Union continental body during a closed-door address on Monday.
+"Africa is actually taken hostage" in Russia's invasion of Ukraine amid catastrophically rising food prices, Ukrainian President Volodymyr Zelenskyy told the African Union continental body during a closed-door address today.

 It took weeks of requests for Zelenskyy to address African nations, many of whom retain close ties to Russia and failed to support a UN General Assembly resolution condemning the invasion earlier this year.